nz-social-wellbeing-agency/benefit_transitions_and_wellbeing/README.md

 ## Dependencies
 * It is necessary to have an IDI project if you wish to run the code.
 Visit the Stats NZ website for more information about this.
-* While we have attempted to capture all the code dependencies in this project, several other Agency repositories are required to successfully run this project, these repositories are:
+* While we have attempted to capture all the code dependencies in this project, several other Agency repositories may be required to replicate this project.
+These repositories are:
 	* `social_investment_analytical_layer (SIAL)`
 	* `social_investment_data_foundation (SIDF)`
 	* `SIAtoolbox`
+If the repositories are not available on our GitHub page, they may be archived on our previous GitHub page https://github.com/nz-social-investment-agency.
 Instructions for the installation of each repository can be found in their respective readme files.

 ## Folder descriptions